-The trolling survey index was updated in 2017 from data provided by Japan through the CCSBT data exchange (JP\Trollindex2018).
+The trolling survey index was updated in 2019 from data provided by Japan through the CCSBT data exchange (JP_Trollindex2019).
 No trolling survey was conducted in 2015.

 The trolling survey is conducted by the Japanese National Research Institute of Far Seas Fisheries and is designed to provide a qualitative index of relative recruitment strength of age 1 SBT off the Western Australian coast (CCSBT-ESC13 2008, para 115).
-The objective of the recent piston-line trolling survey has been to provide a rough recruitment index at low cost (Itoh et al. 2013).
-The ESC 2015 identified research needed if the index was to be considered for the MP in future (CCSBT-SC 2015).
+The objective of the recent piston-line trolling survey has been to provide a recruitment index at low cost (Itoh et al. 2013).
+The ESC 2015 identified research needed if the index was to be considered for use in a candidate MP in future (CCSBT-SC 2015).
 The trolling index is comprised of: (1) a piston-line trolling survey, 2006-14; (2) trolling catch data from the acoustic survey 'on' the piston line, 2005-06; and (3) trolling catch data from the acoustic survey off the piston line, 1996-2003 and 2005-06 (Itoh & Sakai 2009).
 Methods used to obtain comparable data from these three sources are documented by Itoh (2007) and Japan has noted that all the indices reflect the number of SBT schools per 100 km, but have not been merged or converted to be quantitatively the same (CCSBT-SC 2010, para 81).

 In 2012, the index steeply declined to the lowest level recorded for the piston-line survey and well below the average median value (red line, Fig 2).
-However, in 2013 the index increased to just below the average median value and declined slightly in 2014.
 In 2016, the index was above the average median value, but declined in 2017 and declined again in 2018 to zero.
+It remained at zero in 2019.

 Fig. 2.
 Trolling index, showing number of schools per 100 km off the Western Australian coast in January.
 Dashed lines are 90 per cent confidence intervals.
-The red line shows the average median value of the piston line survey from 2007-18.
+The red line shows the average median value of the piston line survey from 2009-19.